Amount of rent for a privately owned dwelling

-Verified 24 August 2022 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 24 August 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-The rent of a dwelling (rented with a residential lease or mobility lease) is freely fixed by the owner.
-But, in the cities located in the tense zone, rent guidelines dialogue box.
-In these cities, the rent must not exceed a maximum amount when the lease is returned (in the case of a new tenant) and when the lease is renewed (in the case of the same tenant).
+The rent of a rented dwelling with a house lease (including a mobility lease) is freely fixed by the owner.
+But, in cities located in tense areas, rent control applies.
+In these cities, the rent must not exceed a maximum amount at the time of reinstatement (in the case of a new tenant) and at the time of renewal of the lease (in the case of the same tenant).

-To find out if your municipality is located in a tense zone:
+To find out if your municipality is in a tense area:

 Warning

-Paris, Lille, Hellemmes and Lomme, Lyon and Villeurbanne, Montpellier, Bordeaux and municipalities of Common plain and East Together apply even stricter rules.
+Paris, Lille, Hellemmes and Lomme, Lyon and Villeurbanne, Montpellier, Bordeaux and the municipalities of Common plain and d'Est Ensemble apply even stricter rules.

-Some of the accommodation units are not affected by the rent guidelines, as they are subject to other rules: accommodation 1948 acthousing agreed by Anah (excluding intermediate rent agreements)housing HLM, tourist furniture, subletting.
+Some dwellings are not covered by the rent control, as they are subject to other rules: housing 1948 law, accommodation contracted by the Anah (excluding intermediate rent agreements), accommodation LOW-COST HOUSING, furnished tourist, subleasing.

-When the accommodation is rented for 1re The landlord freely fixes the amount of rent.
+When the dwelling is rented for 1re Once, the landlord freely sets the rent.

-The owner review rent 1 time per year, provided that this is provided for in the lease.
+The owner can review rent once a year, provided that it is provided for in the lease.

 Warning

-- In mainland France, where the lease has been signed since August 24, 2022 and concerns accommodation classified F or G (classification indicated on the DPE: titleContent), it is forbidden to revise the rent.
+• In mainland France, when the lease is signed since August 24, 2022 and concerns a housing classified F or G (classification indicated on the DPE: titleContent), it is forbidden to revise its rent.

-- In Guadeloupe, Martinique, French Guiana, La Réunion and Mayotte, when the lease is signed after the 1to July 2024 and concerns accommodation classified F or G (classification indicated on DPE: titleContent), it is forbidden to revise the rent.
+• In Guadeloupe, Martinique, Guyane, Reunion and Mayotte, when the lease is signed after the 1er July 2024 and concerns a housing classified F or G (classification indicated on the DPE: titleContent), it is forbidden to revise its rent.

-When the rent is undervalued relative to the market price, the landlord may increase the rent at the renewal of the lease, under certain conditions.
-But it has to do it within certain rules.
+Where the rent is understated in relation to the market price, the landlord may increase the amount of rent at the renewal of the lease, under certain conditions.
+But it must do so in accordance with certain rules.

 Warning